miketang84/sapper/README.md

 Sapper, a lightweight web framework, written in Rust.

-Sapper focuses on easy using.
-But it is in very alpha stage now and only compiled with **rust nightly**.
+Sapper focuses on easy of use.
+It is alpha now and only compiled with **rust nightly**.

-## Example
+## Basic Example

-Now , you can boot the example server with:
+Now, you can boot the example server with:

 ```
 cd examples/basic/